-The Mail Online featured the story of a 6-year-old autistic boy who had developed a strong, unbreakable bond with a cockapoo puppy and how they were going to train for Crufts.
+The Mail Online featured the story of a 6-year-old autistic boy who had developed a strong, unbreakable bond with a cockapoo puppy and how they would train for Crufts.

 Food For Thought

-Although we would say that generally speaking cockapoos would be a great choice for children with ASD, you need to remember what we already said – not all autistic people are the same.
+Although we would say that, generally speaking, cockapoos would be an excellent choice for children with ASD, you need to remember what we already said – not all autistic people are the same.
 While some families have had positive experiences bringing a dog into the house.
 That their dog and child bond and better each other’s lives.
 There are also instances where this has not been the case.

 Only you know your child well enough to decide what to do.
-You need to think about what is going to be involved in having a child with ASD and a dog to look after, especially if you get a puppy.
-You also need to consider the possibility that your child might not like dogs.
+You need to consider what will be involved in having a child with ASD and a dog to look after, especially if you get a puppy.
+You also need to consider your child’s possibility of not liking dogs.

 While cockapoos, in our opinion, are one of the best options for families with autistic children, you need to think about your child, their ASD and whether a dog is a good fit or not.
 It may be an idea to introduce your child to a friend or relative’s dog first to see how they get on.